 23rd November 2018

-We are accepting tools for this auction
+We are accepting tools for all future auctions

 David R. Russell

 David R. Russell, a colossus among collectors of antique woodworking tools and co-founder of the Kendal building firm Russell Armer Ltd, dies at 82

 Through a lifelong passion for early woodworking tools David Russell built up what was hailed as one of the foremost collections in the Western world.
 Determined to share the vast knowledge he acquired along the way, he published Antique Woodworking Tools, a highly illustrated book that has become a standard work of reference for tool collectors and dealers and indeed for anyone interested in industrial archaeology or the history of material culture.

 Over many years David Russell was to be seen at tool auctions in England, France and the United States, bidding for some of the very best tools that came on the market.
 And when, after publication of his book, he made up his mind to dismantle the collection, he still attended the David Stanley Auctions, taking delight in seeing items from his collection end up in the hands of other collectors and woodworkers.

 The younger son of Albert, a worker at Cropper’s Paper Mill, and Alice Russell (née Mason), he was born at Burneside near Kendal in what was then Westmorland.
 He left Kendal Boys’ Grammar School at 15 to serve as an apprentice to the Kendal cabinet-maker and joiner Albert Benson in whose workshop his older brother Rodney was already making his mark.
 One of his first jobs as a young apprentice was working on site with his brother and another tradesman at nearby Sizergh Castle.